 1. Student Consults with Instructor

-In the event that a student disagrees with the final grade received in a course, the student must discuss the basis for the grade with the instructor.
-This requirement allows clerical/administrative grade errors that are discovered to be corrected by the instructor by means of the Change of Grade Form without the necessity of filing an appeal.
-If the grade is still in dispute after consultation, then the student may initiate a grade appeal using the online Concierge Service.
+In the event that a student disagrees with the final grade received in a course, the student shall discuss the basis for the grade with the instructor.
+This allows clerical/administrative grade errors that are discovered to be corrected by the instructor by means of the Change of Grade Form without the necessity of filing an appeal.
+If the grade is still in dispute after consultation, then the student may initiate a Grade Appeal using the online Concierge Service.
 The consultation step can be skipped only if the instructor is unavailable or fails to respond within 10 working days.
-(For the purpose of this policy, working days refers to faculty academic contract days.)

 3. Student Meets with the Department Chair or with both the Department Chair and Instructor